awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 	-Parameter @{'version'='4.9.3519'; 'allowDowngrade'='true'}
 ```

-## Enable/Disable Windows automatic update using the AWS\-ConfigureWindowsUpdate document<a name="walkthrough-powershell-enable-windows-update"></a>
+## Enable or disable Windows automatic update using the AWS\-ConfigureWindowsUpdate document<a name="walkthrough-powershell-enable-windows-update"></a>

 Using Run Command and the `AWS-ConfigureWindowsUpdate` document, you can enable or disable automatic Windows updates on your Windows Server instances\.
-This command configures the Windows update agent to download and install Windows updates on the day and hour that you specify\.
+This command configures the Windows Update Agent to download and install Windows updates on the day and hour that you specify\.
 If an update requires a reboot, the computer reboots automatically 15 minutes after updates have been installed\.
-With this command you can also configure Windows update to check for updates but not install them\.
+With this command you can also configure Windows Update to check for updates but not install them\.
 The `AWS-ConfigureWindowsUpdate` document is compatible with Windows Server 2008, 2008 R2, 2012, 2012 R2, and 2016\.

 **View the description and available parameters**